pimarc/pms50-gns530/readme.md

 ## Graphical enhancements
 The display screen is more readable.
 The font weight has been turned to "normal" instead of "bold".

-There is a menu option for day / night brightness
+There is an automatic day/night brightness

 The nearest airport list doesn't flick any more and a separation line has been added between airports for better reading like in the real GNS530.